Basal cell carcinoma (incl. subtypes)

 Source: Hauschild, A. (2016).
 Long version of the guideline "Basal cell carcinoma of the skin".
 Awmf.org.
 Retrieved 30 May 2016, from http://www.awmf.org/leitlinien/detail/ll/032-021.html

-- Patients who have already had basal cell carcinoma are 4 times more likely to develop basal cell carcinoma again
+- Patients who have already undergone basal cell carcinoma are four times more likely to develop basal cell carcinoma again.

 - The risk decreases if the first basal cell carcinoma occurs after the 75th birthday.

-- If an upper extremity is the first affected site, this indicates a poorer prognosis.
+- If an upper extremity is the first affected localisation, this indicates a poorer prognosis.

-- 6-10% of patients with BCC develop SCC (3-fold higher risk than in the normal population).
+- 6-10% of patients with a BCC develop an SCC (3 times higher risk than in the normal population).

-- The risk of subsequently developing malignant melanoma is 2-4-fold increased in BCC patients.
+- The risk of subsequently developing malignant melanoma is 2-4 times higher in BCC patients.

-- Control examinations should be performed every 6 months for the first year and 1x a year thereafter.
+- Check-ups should be carried out every 6 months in the first year and then once a year.

 - Leibovitch I, Huilgol SC, Selva D, Richards S, Paver R. Basal cell carcinoma treated with Mohs surgery in Australia II.
 Outcome at 5-year follow-up.
 Journal of the American Academy of Dermatology 2005;53:452-7.